Thank you for your interest in our villas. We look forward to speaking with you!

 All three bedroom suites at the Stow House have ocean views with large timber pivoting doors opening on to a private terrace.
-The stylishly decorated suites all have adjoining bathrooms and built in wardrobes connected to the room with sliding wooden wall panels.
+The master bedroom has en-suite bathroom, while the two other bedrooms have to shared bathroom.

 The landscaped gardens surrounding the Stow House leads down to the pool at the bottom of the small hillock on which it is built.
 The 15m pool nestled at the bottom of the garden has an infinity edge matching the ocean horizon.

 Stow house has been especially designed to encourage its visitors to take in the beauty of its surrounding landscape.
 The spacious living area at the heart of the Stow House completely opens out to the garden with a view of the ocean.
 The living and dining are all located in one open space and for those who would like to cook there is also a small gallery kitchen in the same area.
 Guests also have the option of eating alfresco with a dining area in the garden equipped with a barbeque stand.

 Fully staffed with 2 housekeepers/cooks, a gardener and a manager, guests are well looked after at the Stow House.
 Meals can be picked out of the menus and prepared by the staff with fresh ingredients locally sourced.
 Seafood would be the freshest choice as guests may even be able to see the fishermen bringing in their dinner right in front of the house.
 There is a door at the bottom of the garden which opens to a path leading up to the beach.